Assistant Professor Jin Kyeong Jung received a national award for research in language, diversity and literacy studies.

 Now an assistant professor in Language, Diversity and Literacy Studies at Texas Tech, Jung has devoted her career to finding ways to improve educational systems and practices so that English language learners can thrive – and, ultimately, participate as global leaders.

 "If I become an influencer, like a big scholar, I could actually impact the academia and change the educational system and teaching materials and pedagogies and do something for the young generation," she said.
 "That is my motivation."

 Now in America, her work has sort of flipped.
-Instead of Koreans who are struggling to learn a foreign language, she works with culturally diverse students in America who might struggle to fit into English classrooms.
+Instead of Koreans who are struggling to learn a foreign language, she works with students in America who might struggle to fit into English classrooms.

 Multilingual students bring unique perspectives and cultural experiences to the classroom that can enrich the educational experience for everyone, Jung said.
 However, when they are not given opportunities to express themselves in their native language or to learn in ways that are culturally relevant to them, this knowledge can be lost.
 They may become demotivated in their efforts to learn about their heritage and to utilize the many valuable resources available to them.

 “It is similar to an on and off switch,” Jung said.
 “So, at school, English mode.
 Ok, at home, Korean mode.
 But how can you connect them?
 Then you can use all your resources for academic success or becoming a global citizen."